traveltowith

 Recommended visit duration: 1–2 hours

-Why 1-2 hours visit duration is ideal for solo trip: Allows time for prayer rituals, omikuji fishing, and collecting a goshuin seal
+Why 1–2 hours visit duration is ideal for solo trip: Enough time to explore main halls, try omikuji, and collect a goshuin without rush.

 (View Yasaka Shrine on Map)